DevLinx76/puppy-bowl-react/README.md

 ## Features

+The application includes the following features:
-- **Player Listing:** View all players participating in the Puppy Bowl.
+- **List of Players**: Displays all puppies participating in the bowl.
-- **Player Details:** Access detailed information about each player by navigating to their specific page.
+- **Player Details**: Offers detailed information about each puppy on click.
-- **New Player Registration:** Utilize a form to add new players to the Puppy Bowl lineup.
+- **Create Player**: Allows the addition of a new puppy to the competition.
-- **Player Search:** Filter through the player list based on names.
-- **Player Management:** Option to delete players (restrictions apply).
+- **Delete Player**: Enables the removal of a puppy (restrictions may apply).
+- **Search**: Facilitates searching for players by name.

 ## Project Structure